wfullmer/mydocs/docs/_sources/index.rst.txt

 Welcome to wdf's docs!
 ======================

-Hello World.
+Hello World!
 My name is William D. Fullmer and this is my documentation... basically just an html version of my CV.
 My professional interests lie mostly in the areas of applied computational fluid dynamics (CFD) with particular emphasis on